dice-iust/backend/README.md

 TripTide is a collaborative travel planning platform that enables users to organize trips, manage itineraries, communicate with travel companions, and coordinate travel activities.

----
+This project was developed as part of a university software engineering course using **Django REST Framework** for the backend.
+The platform follows a RESTful architecture and supports secure authentication, real-time communication, and cloud deployment.

 ## Features

 - User registration and authentication using JWT
 - User profile management
 - Profile editing
 - Travel creation and management
 - Trip planning
 - Participant management
 - Real-time chat functionality
 - Media upload and management
 - Filtering support for API endpoints
 - RESTful API architecture
 - Cloud deployment on Liara

----

 ## Tech Stack